ArthurMukhametshin/Automated-Georeferencing-of-Maps-Using-Computer-Vision/README.md

 Each of the scripts contains not only a block related to a specific model, but also additional tools to possibly increase the efficiency of searching for the corresponding points.

-To implement the automated georeferencing model, one universal program code was written and stored in a PY file - Automated_georeferencing_with_LoFTR.py.
+To implement the automated georeferencing model, one universal program code was written and stored in a PY file - **Automated_georeferencing_with_LoFTR.py**.
 Separate blocks of code presented in the file carry out successive stages of processing the source data.
 Explanations of the actions of the blocks are given in the comments to each of them.

-**Importing Software Libraries.**
+**Importing Libraries.**
 At the beginning of the script, libraries are imported (os, sys, time, torch, kornia, OpenCV, numpy, gdal, osr, matplotlib, kornia_moons), which will later be used to call the necessary functions.
 They will be described in more detail in the next paragraph on software libraries and their role in the script.

-**Specifying Options.**
+**Specifying Parameters.**
 This is followed by a block for specifying the main parameters, including: paths to linked and non-linked geoimages, the path to save the resulting linked geoimage, the number of clusters for segmentation (clustering will not be performed if the value is 0) and the type of raster transformation (affine, polynomial second and third degrees, thin-walled spline).
 These types were chosen due to the fact that they are presented in the parameters of the Warp function, which performs image transformation.

 **Function for clustering geoimages.**